 Wow, Chelsea.
 This sounds like a massive demand on the reviewer’s time.

 The fact that this takes so much time illustrates precisely why pairing is efficient.
 There is immediate context transfer between two people working together, so all of this work happens in a condensed amount of time relative to the amount of work being done.
-I’ve written a post on why pairing works if you’re interested, but folks who argue that pairing costs twice as much for the same code are not factoring in the time a reviewer should spend on implementing review changes.
+I’ve written a post on why pairing works if you’re interested, but folks who argue that pairing costs twice as much for the same code are not factoring in the time it would take to do a marginally useful code review.

 But if pull requests are the only option available to your team, a reviewer spending this time is still a better use of resources than having the original developer chase down solutions suggested by lazy, delegating commentary on their pull request.